andi-nl/ANDI-frontend/README.md

 python manage.py loaddata fixtures/maildomains.json
 ```

-(This list needs to be updated with correct domains.)

 ## Run for development

 Run the ocpu service and webserver each in their own terminal.